mieubrisse/personal-writing/building-your-exobrain/post.md

 - Do any of the things need more color or expansion?
 - Are there common themes or categories?
+- Which values are terminal?
-- Are there things you value because you value something else?
+- Which values are non-terminal? (you value them because you value something else)

 For example, my list had things like these (not the full list):